gini/gini-mobile-android/health-sdk/sdk/src/doc/source/customization.rst

 Dark mode
 ~~~~~~~~~~

-To customize resources for dark mode, add them to resource folders containing the -night resource qualifier.
+To customize resources for dark mode, add them to resource folders containing the ``-night`` resource qualifier.
+If you
+decide to customize the color palette, please ensure that the text colors are also set in contrast to the background
+colors.

 UI customization options
 ------------------------